 Eggplants made their first appearance in southern Italy centuries ago, about the time that the popularity of tomatoes was on the rise.
-So this dish quickly evolved into a standard, and easily made the jump to the vast Italian-American repertoire.
+So eggplant parmigiana quickly evolved into a standard, and easily made the jump to the vast Italian-American repertoire.
 We give ours extra crunch with panko breadcrumbs, a no-fail way to keep the eggplant crispy.
 It’s a delicious history lesson.

 Pour oil to a depth of 1/2-inch in a large, deep heavy skillet over medium-high heat.
 Meanwhile, place the flour in a wide, shallow bowl.
 Put the eggs in a separate wide, shallow bowl.
 Mix the panko and 2/3 cup of the Parmigiano in a third wide, shallow bowl.
 Working with one round of eggplant at a time, dredge in the flour, then dip in egg, then dredge in the panko mixture.
 Arrange in a single layer on a sheet pan.
 When the oil is hot but not smoking (if you have a thermometer, look for 365 degrees; if not, drop a breadcrumb in the oil and it’s ready when the oil bubbles), fry the eggplant rounds in batches a single layer, flipping halfway through, until golden brown on both sides, about 5 minutes per batch.
 Allow the oil to return to temperature before frying each batch.
 Transfer to a sheet pan fitted with a wire rack and lightly season with salt and pepper.